ARMmbed/mbed-example-network/test/helloworld-udpclient/README.md

 ## Getting Started
 1. Connect the frdm-k64f to the internet using the ethernet cable
-2. Connect the frdm-k64f to the computer with the micro-USB cable, being careful to use the micro-usb port labled "OpenSDA"
+2. Connect the frdm-k64f to the computer with the micro-USB cable, being careful to use the micro-usb port labeled "OpenSDA"
 3. Check out a copy of mbed-example-network
 4. Open a terminal in the root mbed-example-network directory
 5. Update all the dependencies of mbed-example-network